Amarjyotkaur/Amazon-Reviews-Database-Project/README.md

 -- need add img --\
 Displays book title, summary, description, price, average rating and reviews of the book.
 Users are able to add a new review to the book.
 If user has previously added a review to the book, he/she will be disallowed a second review.

-**Add Book/Add review Function**\
--- need add img --\
-Pop-up modal that allows users to navigate between adding a new book/review and returning to the main page.
-Default book image is provided and maximum review of  a book is kept at 5.

-**Search Function**\
--- need add img -\
-Search function allows users to do an exact search on books in the database for a given asin, title or author.

-**Filter Function**\
--- need add img --\
-Filter books based on popular filters in the database; users may choose up to all or none.

 ## FrontEnd
+We have leveraged on React framework coupled with Bootstrap for the front-end design.
+We have also relied mostly on MDBreact components to help with forms, buttons and modal componenets.

+We have implemented the following functions:
+**Registration** - allows users to sign up with their first name, last name, email and password<br /> **Log in** - allows users to to log in with their email and password<br /> **Filter** - allows users to filter books based on common categories, users may choose up to all or none<br /> **Search** - allows users to search books based on exact asin, title or author.
+**Add Book** - pop-up modal that allows users to navigate between adding a new book and returning to the main page<br /> **Add Review** - pop-up modal that allows users to navigate between adding a new review and returning to the main page<br />

 ## BackEnd
 ### Database